 Non-invasive anchoring refers to the attachment of an expansion joint system to the joint faces or substrates to be sealed without the use of any fasteners that are required to be screwed into or embedded in the substrate.

-Invasive anchoring on EMSEAL’s joint systems is eliminated in favor of the use of the mechanical backpressure of precompressed, foam combined with a pressure-sensitive adhesive impregnation and in some case a field application of a high-bond epoxy adhesive.
+Invasive anchoring on Sika Emseal’s joint systems is eliminated in favor of the use of the mechanical backpressure of precompressed, foam combined with a pressure-sensitive adhesive impregnation and in some cases a field application of a high-bond epoxy adhesive.
 The result is that the substrates are not violated be they window mullions, bricks, masonry, historic materials, or even jumbotrons or other sensitive equipment.

 Screws and expansion anchors are commonly used to fasten rails, plates, and other systems offered for expansion joint sealing and bridging.
 By nature, screws are either self-tapping or require holes to be drilled and then the screws tapped into the holes.
 On brittle substrates like concrete, masonry or brick, drilling often results in spalling of the substrates and improper grip.
 Usually installed at an angle to the face of the joint substrate, the act of screwing is often imprecise resulting in further substrate damage, shearing of the fasteners and loose attachment of the joint system.

 At inside corner applications, common in building additions or plane changes, it is impossible to position a drill or driver to install anchors in the substrate opposite the inside corner.
 This often-overlooked condition results in the joint system being installed into an unreliable adhesive or not anchored at all.